 An overview of geriatric nursing.
 This course focuses on end-of-life nursing care and competencies necessary for nurses to provide high-quality care to older adults and their families.
-Two lecture hours per week.
+This course meets for two (2) hours of lecture each week.